Richardaeld/Fat_Racoon_Kitchen/README.md

 1. If any links are broken, record:
     + The test name, recipe name, and a brief description of the problem.
 1. If any recipe displays an incorrect banner, record:
-    + The test name, recipe name, banner anticipated, and banner displayed.
+    + The test name, recipe name, banner anticipated, banner displayed, and a brief description of the problem.
 1. If any content has bad UX, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record: